rmontalvo/lttng-test/README.md

 ### About LTTNG

 Though our example is simple, it shows perfectly the possibilities of the LTTNG framework as a tool to analyse performance problems.
 For example, we can use it to analyse more complex problems in multi-threaded programming like False Sharing.
-We can take advantage of its integration with PERF's events to record and analyse cache misses.
+We can take advantage of its integration with Perf's events to record and analyse cache misses.